jimfinnis/jcf12/content/project/weirdinst/index.md

 title: Instruments
 summary: "A collection of odd musical instruments."
 tags: ["music"]
+image:
+    preview_only: true
 ---

-Sometimes I make odd musical instruments, and here are two of them.
+Sometimes I make odd musical instruments.
+Here are a few of them.

 ## The Roboglock